tchajed/sys-verif-fa25/docs/README.md

 ::: warning Under construction

 The website is still under construction!
-Some information is out-of-date and copied from last year.
 The schedule and assignments are all subject to change.

 :::